Code-Institute-Submissions/RozWelch-kids-bookclub1/README.md

 ### Validator Testing

-When first put through the W3C tester the following issues arose and were fixed:
+When first put through the W3C validator the following issues arose and were fixed:
 - Removed extra footer div on the gallery and join pages.
 - Removed extra body tag on the gallery page.
 - Changed a Section to a Div on index page (this caused an error as there was no heading on the section).